humanmade/WPThumb/readme.txt

 * Improved code formatting and commenting
 * Pipe `STDERR` to `dev/null` in phpthumb `exec` so that error_log isn't polluted with checks for ImageMagick
 * Fix some readme layout issues
+* Don't resize if image is already correct dimensions, + unit test

 #### 0.5